-In NetWitness Platform 10.5 the NetWitness Platform Core Language had several language key attributes added to facilitate data privacy.
+The NetWitness Platform Core Language has several language key attributes to facilitate data privacy.
 You can edit these attributes in the custom index file for each Decoder or Log Decoder.
 The custom index file (for example, index-decoder-custom.xml) is editable in the Services Configuration view > Files tab.
 After making changes in the index file, like the ones shown in the examples below, a service restart in a specific sequence is required.

 Based on the data privacy requirements for your site, configure individual meta keys to be protected using the following